 What is Tooth Decay?

 Tooth decay is the destruction of the tooth enamel, the hard outer layer of the teeth.
 Brushing and flossing to remove foods such as carbohydrates helps protect teeth from plaque build-up and tooth decay, sometimes known as tooth erosion.
-As soon as you eat carbs, your mouth bacteria begin to make the dental plaque more acidic, which can lead to cavities.
-The list of carbohydrates foods that are the most harmful includes cookies, cakes, soft drinks, candy, bread, crackers, bananas, and breakfast cereals.
-When you eat these foods, brush and floss your teeth soon after to reduce your risk for cavities.
+As soon as you eat carbs, your mouth bacteria make the dental plaque more acidic, leading to cavities.
+The list of carbohydrates foods that are the most harmful includes cookies, cakes, soft drinks, candy, bread, crackers, bananas, and breakfast cereals; when you eat these foods, brush and floss your teeth soon after to reduce your risk for cavities.

 You Can Prevent Tooth Decay

-You can prevent tooth decay and keep your teeth healthy and free of cavities by following a few simple steps.
-First, brush your teeth with fluoride toothpaste twice daily to get rid of harmful mouth bacteria and dental plaque.
+You can prevent tooth decay and keep your teeth healthy and cavities-free by following simple steps.
+First, brush your teeth with fluoride toothpaste twice daily to eliminate harmful mouth bacteria and dental plaque.
 Also, make sure to clean all sides of your teeth by flossing.
 Just as important, make sure to eat a nutritious and balanced diet.
 Cut back on sugary and acidic beverages and drink more water.
 Finally, visit your dentist every six months.

 How To Prevent Tooth Decay

-Here are a few more tips to help reduce the amount of time your teeth are exposed to acid.
+Here are a few more tips to help reduce the time your teeth are exposed to acid.

-- Avoid refined foods for healthy teeth and eat whole-grain foods, such as oatmeal, whole wheat bread, and brown rice.
+- Avoid refined foods for healthy teeth and eat whole-grain foods like oatmeal, whole wheat bread, and brown rice.

 - Eat a balanced and varied diet with plenty of fruits, vegetables, and grains.